jundalisay/superb/content/en/research/smith/wealth-of-nations/book-4/chapter-1a.md

 ### Mercantilism believes that money is wealth

-<sup>2</sup> A rich country, like a rich man, is supposed to be abounding in money.
+{{< s v="2" >}} A rich country, like a rich man, is supposed to be abounding in money.
 Heaping up gold and silver is supposed to be the readiest way to enrich it.
 After the discovery of America, the Spaniards' first inquiry was if there was any gold or silver whenever they arrived at an unknown coast.
 They then judged whether to make a settlement there or if the country was worth conquering.

 Plano Carpino was a monk sent as ambassador from the King of France to one of Genghis Khan's sons.
 The Mongols asked him frequently if there was plenty of sheep and oxen in France.
 Like the Spaniards, they wanted to know if the country was rich enough to be worth conquering.